WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 Analyzing Components 1-6 reveals **five structural gaps** in the official design:

-1. **Fragmented timelines** - Each stage has a stated duration, but no end-to-end SLA exists
+**1. Fragmented timelines** - Each stage has a stated or claimed duration, but no end-to-end SLA exists:
+- Court processing: 2 working days (stated)
+- Audio retrieval: ~10 working days (stated as "average," unverified)
+- Vendor transcription: 48 hours or 12 working days (vendor SLA)
+- Judicial approval: **no timeline stated**
+- Total: Unknown

-2. **Untimed approval** - Judicial approval is mandatory but has no published timeline
+**2. Untimed approval** - Judicial approval is mandatory but has no published timeline:
+- Excluded from vendor SLAs
+- No target or estimate required
+- No escalation mechanism if delayed
+- Creates open-ended bottleneck in time-sensitive appeals

-3. **Opaque handoffs** - Court-to-vendor transfer is not tracked or timestamped
+**3. Opaque handoffs** - Court-to-vendor transfer is not tracked or timestamped:
+- No T1 timestamp (when vendor actually receives audio)
+- Applicants cannot verify when vendor's SLA clock starts
+- No visibility into whether delay is court or vendor

-4. **Bifurcated funding** - HWF vs EX105 pathways create confusion
+**4. Bifurcated funding** - Help with Fees vs EX105 pathways create confusion:
+- EX160A (HWF) doesn't cover vendor costs (not clearly stated on EX107)
+- EX105 (public expense) is separate application
+- Funding decision may take time while appeal clock runs
+- No provisional ordering mechanism

-5. **Publication vacuum** - No standard permission pathway or anonymization infrastructure
+**5. Publication vacuum** - No standard permission pathway or anonymization infrastructure:

-[Rest of your synthesis from 7.2.C]
+- Possession of transcript ≠ right to publish
+- No guidance on how to seek permission
+- No standard anonymisation procedures
+- No template orders or checklists
+- Entirely discretionary process

+**The combined effect:** The official system creates what appears to be a straightforward process (fill out EX107, choose vendor, get transcript) but embeds multiple untimed stages, opaque handoffs, and discretionary gates that make timely access for appeals structurally difficult.

+The "48-hour illusion" exemplifies this: a user seeing "within 48 hours" on EX107 reasonably expects rapid delivery, but the system design requires:
+- 2 days (court processing)
+- + 10 days (audio retrieval)
+- + 2 days (vendor work for 48h band)
+- + X days (judicial approval - untimed)
+= **14+ working days minimum**, nearly exhausting a 21-day (≈15 working day) appeal window **before** the untimed approval stage.

+These gaps are not implementation failures - they are **design-by-omission**: the official architecture simply does not specify, track, or time-box critical stages of the process.

+---